• Skip to main content

 3. Add the chocolate chips and stir them in until they have all been incorporated into the cookie dough.

-4. Scoop the cookie dough onto your cookie sheet.
+4. Using a medium cookie scoop (or a tablespoon) scoop the dough and place each cookie dough ball onto your cookie sheet.

-You'll notice that these cookies don't spread too much, they kind of keep the same dome shape they went into the oven with.
+You'll notice that these cookie dough balls don't spread too much as they bake, they keep almost the same dome shape they went into the oven with.

 Image shows a hand holding a chocolate cookie close up to the camera.